Multi-Perspective Simultaneous Embedding with MDS

 % The objective function for MPSE with possible hidden points:

-Similarly, if with the use of $\alpha_i^k$, the objective dunctiuon would have the following form:
+Similarly, if with the use of

 Our overall contribution in this is shown in the image at the top of this page.
 Some of the 3D pointsclouds that were reconstructed from only 3 images taken from different positions is given below: